loqi/sort_lineup/README.md

 Typical fastest-to-slowest results on large arrays of stochastic numerics:

 Linearithmic sorts.
-* inser25Quicksort
+* insertion-at-25 plus Quicksort
-* quicksort
+* Quicksort
-* bottomUpMergeSort - allocates O(n) extra memory
+* bottom-up merge sort - allocates O(n) extra memory
-* heapsort
+* heap sort
-* topDownMergeSort - allocates O(n) extra memory
+* top-down merge sort - allocates O(n) extra memory
-* javascriptSort
+* javascript sort

 Elementary sorts.
-* bubbleSort
+* bubble sort
-* selectionSort
+* selection sort
-* insertionSort
+* insertion sort

 Your results may vary.
-If you have many background processes running, and especially if you have browser windows open with animation-heavy images, you may get extremely distorted results and unusual results rankings.
+If you have many background processes running, and especially if you have browser windows open with animation-heavy images, you may get distorted results and out-of-sequence performance rankings.